praveenk2k7/Ridge-Regression/README.md

 As we increase the lambda value, the weight decreases.
 It converges to zero but never becomes zero.
 It gives different importance to the weights but never drops the unimportant features.

+# Results

+On performing experiments with the house dataset available in scikit library, below are the results.

+**Dataframe**

+x-special/nautilus-clipboard
+copy
+file:///home/praveen/Pictures/Screenshot%20from%202019-09-06%2016-09-04.png

+**Coefficients for different values of lambda**

+x-special/nautilus-clipboard
+copy
+file:///home/praveen/Pictures/Screenshot%20from%202019-09-06%2016-11-26.png